Easy Trinidad Doubles Recipe (Soft Bara +Tasty Channa)

 Sure, it used to be just $2.00, and now it’s $6.00, but let’s be real: there’s no price too high for good doubles.
-And mine?
-I take it with everything—extra sauce, heavy pepper, the works.
+Doubles are Trinidad’s most popular street food, born in the streets and perfected over generations.

 What is Trinidad Doubles?